EBIBioSamples/java2rdf/revision_history.md

 # Revision History

+## 3.0-SNAPSHOT (being developed in the JDK11 branch)
+  * **FROM NOW ON, JDK < 11 IS NO LONGER SUPPORTED**. java2rdf will possibly work with 1.8 for a while (until we start introducing incompatible changes), but that's not officially supported.

+## 2.1.1-SNAPSHOT
+  * Just started

-## 2.0.2-SNAPSHOT
+## 2.1
+  * Migration to Jena 3.9.0.
+  * Bugfix in `RdfTrueGenerator`.

 ## 2.0.1

-  * Needed for amending dependency error
+  * Needed for amending dependency error.

 ## 2.0
   * Migration to rdfutils package, and OWLApi/Jena pluggability.

 ## 1.0
   * First actual release.
 This was made before substantial changes and with the purpose to keep some track of the version that was used in projects like EBI RDF platform (used to be 1.0-SNAPSHOT).
 It was changed straight after, so never actually used.